 Early in the 1990s, the Center received generous funding from the Countess Albina du Boisrouvray to enhance the local clinical program and to expand the Center’s expertise to the rapidly growing HIV pandemic.
 Albina du Boisrouvray’s only son François-Xavier, a rescue pilot, was killed in a tragic helicopter accident when he was just 24.
 This life-changing loss prompted Albina to dedicate her life to champion the cause of the tens of millions of vulnerable women and children left in the wake of the devastating AIDS pandemic.
 In 1989, Albina founded the FXB Foundation and the FXB Association (FXB International) in honor of François-Xavier, to perpetuate the values of generosity and compassion that had guided his life, and to keep his mission alive by also seeking to rescue people – some of the poorest on the earth.
-In recognition of this generous award, the Center was named the François-Xavier Bagnoud (FXB) Center in memory of her son and began the International Training Program (ITP), one of the first international training programs for healthcare providers caring for pregnant women with HIV infection and perinatally-infected infants and children worldwide.
+In recognition of this generous award, the Center was named the François-Xavier Bagnoud (FXB) Center.
+Soon thereafter the Center began the International Training Program (ITP), one of the first international training programs for healthcare providers caring for pregnant women with HIV infection and perinatally-infected infants and children worldwide.
 From 1990–2000, this program developed customized education and training for more than 200 healthcare providers from 37 countries.
 The FXB Center teams also conducted in-country provider training and collaborated with in-country trainers to develop and implement curricula and support systems of care for HIV in 18 countries.
 Since the beginning of the HIV epidemic the FXB Center team contributed to every major development in pediatric and perinatal HIV including the landmark PACTG 076 protocol for PMTCT; the first antiretroviral treatment guidelines for children; the first international pediatric HIV training program, and the first of its kind website dedicated to collecting, reviewing and sharing state-of-the-art pediatric HIV information with providers and consumers.
 The transition that occurred in 1997, when United Hospital was closed and FXB Center moved to UMDNJ, led to the establishment of FXB Center as a Center of the School of Nursing.

 Funded by the New Jersey Department of Health, Division of HIV, STD and TB Services, FXB Center provides education and training for physicians and other healthcare professionals in the diagnosis and treatment of HIV.
 This program makes possible the planning, implementation and evaluation of a number of statewide professional development events, including the annual HIV Clinical Update, a medical update series, and New Jersey HIVLinks.
-AIDSLine is a semiannual electronic newsletter that includes articles on current events in the HIV, TB and STD fields, as well as continuing education articles for physicians, nurses, pharmacists, and social workers.
-In partnership with the NJ Department of Health FXB Center staff also supports state-wide Ryan White quality improvement initiatives by assessing quality through chart reviews and then offering technical assistance to respond to areas of needed improvement and to improve reproductive health and preconception care services for people living with HIV.
+HIVLinks is a semiannual electronic newsletter that includes articles on current events in the HIV, TB and STD fields, as well as continuing education articles for physicians, nurses, pharmacists, and social workers.
+In partnership with the NJ Department of Health FXB Center staff also supports state-wide quality improvement initiatives through onsite coaching and technical assistance in response to identified areas of needed improvement and to improve reproductive health and preconception care services for people living with HIV.

-We have served as the National Pediatric & Family HIV Resource Center from 1990–2002; the National Resource Center for the Ryan White Part D Network from 2002–2011; the HIV‐Medical Homes National Resource Center from 2011-2014; the National Resource Center for HIV Prevention among Adolescents from 2011-2014; the AIDS Education and Training Centers National Resource Center since 2002; and the AIDS Education and Training Center for Northern NJ since 2010.
-Our work in the area of perinatal HIV prevention continues on a national level through our participation in the Centers for Disease Control and Prevention (CDC).
-We are one of five national organizations funded by CDC to provide training and TA on the elimination of mother-to-child HIV transmission in the U.S.
+We have served as the National Pediatric & Family HIV Resource Center from 1990–2002; the National Resource Center for the Ryan White Part D Network from 2002–2011; the HIV‐Medical Homes National Resource Center from 2011-2014; the National Resource Center for HIV Prevention among Adolescents from 2011-2014; the AIDS Education and Training Centers National Coordinating Resource Center since 2002; and the AIDS Education and Training Center for Northern New Jersey since 2010.
+Our work in the area of perinatal HIV prevention continues on a national level through our participation in the Centers for Disease Control and Prevention’s Elimination of Mother-to-Child HIV Transmission Leadership Council.